lsst/qserv/doc/source/devel/quick-start-devel.rst

 ``eupspkg`` provide an abstraction layer which allow you to easily develop with any eups-distributed package.
-Please note that commands below are usable with any git repository whose code is eups-compliant, and which supports in-place build:
+Please note that commands below are usable with any git repository whose code is eups-compliant, and which supports in-place install:

 .. code-block:: bash